BrianMwangi21/njamba/README.md

 # njamba

 njamba is your OpenAI assistant on the terminal.
-It is a command line tool thatuses the OpenAI API for natural language processing.
+It is a command line tool that uses the OpenAI API for natural language processing.
 It can be used to generate text, search for information, and answer questions.
 It is a work in progress and is currently in alpha stage.
 It is written in Go and uses Cobra for command line interface.

 # Get started